DimitrisTheo/Vacation-Portal-backend/README.md

 ### Frontend

 The frontend was developed and configured in VueJS framework.
 It can be started with: `npm run serve` and the app will be served in 'http://localhost:8080'.
-All files are inside frontend folder  which is a git-submodule so make sure to run: git clone --recurse-submodules <url>.

 Frontend has a router.js file which is responsible to control navigation across the portal like the frontController.php in the backend.